CoronaWhy/task-geo/docs/data_sources.rst

         ...
         return pandas.DataFrame(...)

-It has to follow the following rules:
+It must follow these rules:

 - It doesn't have a fixed set of arguments, as it depends from the data we are trying to retrieve.
-It's not the same a function that downloads a file, and has no need for arguments, that a function that connects to an API allowing for 5 diferent parameters.
+  It's not the same a function that downloads a file, and has no need for arguments, that a function that connects to an API accepting for 5 diferent parameters.

-- It will, however, allow to be used with the least possible amount of parameters, that is, accept as many default arguments as possible.
+- It allows, however, use with the least possible amount of parameters, that is, accepting as many default arguments as possible.

-- It will, imperatively, return a ``pandas.DataFrame``.
+- It must return a ``pandas.DataFrame``.

-- It will have a docstring explaining its arguments and type.
+- It have a docstring explaining its arguments and type.

-- All access to external data, as mapping of reference values should be done at this step.
+- All access to external data, as mapping of reference values is done at this step.

-- It will be named ``xxxx_connector`` where ``xxxx`` is the name of the source.
+- It's named ``xxxx_connector`` where ``xxxx`` is the name of the source.

 Formatter specification